 Nowadays, a lot of people know that is not enough to know just one foreign language.
 Language is the first and direct way to communicate with other people.
-The most people have learned in addition to their native language a foreign language.
-We call them as “Second Language Learner”.
+M most people have learned in addition to their native language a foreign language.
+We call them “Second Language Learner”.
 There are seven billion people who live on the world and we know that English is the world language.
 A lot of people think that you can communicate with English all over the world.
 But this is totally wrong because only 1 billion people speak English in the world.
 What about the other 6 billion people?
-How will we communicate with this people if these people don’t speak English?
-So, we can see that to know just one language even it is the most spoken language in the world cannot help us in such a situation.
+How will we communicate with these people if these people don’t speak English?
+So, we can see that to speak just one language even it is the most spoken language in the world cannot help us in such a situation.
 We understand that there is a need for another foreign language.
-Especially the companies are putting a great value of language skills.
-If you studying the advertisements in the newspapers or on the Internet, you will see that they are preferring people who can speak more than one language.
-Another example is that you shouldn’t surprise if you get in a job interview a question like this “How many languages can you speak?”
-Languages have become an important part of our lives and it is impossible to think them away.
-There is a saying in Turkish, “A person who speaks a language is a person, a person who speaks two languages is worth two person, a person who speaks three is worth three people.”
-This idiom shows us that through knowing more languages that you can talk with different people and you can understand them.
+Especially, the companies are putting a great value of language skills.
+If you study the job advertisements in the newspapers or on the Internet, you will see that they are preferring people who can speak more than one language.
+Another example is that you shouldn’t be surprised if you get in a job interview a question like this “How many languages can you speak?”
+Languages have become an important part of our lives and it is impossible to think a life without them.
+There is a saying in Turkish, “A person who speaks a language is a person, a person who speaks two languages is worth two people, a person who speaks three is worth three people.”
+This idiom shows us that through peaking more languages, you can talk with different people and you can understand them.
 If you know a language it is easier to understand the culture from the country and you can enjoy the cultural events.
 But there are people who grow up from their birth with two languages and in Linguistics; this phenomenon is called “Bilingualism”.

 What is Bilingualism?

-The Bloomfield (1933) suggested that bilingualism resulted from the addition of a perfectly learned foreign language to one’s own, undiminished native tongue.
+Bloomfield (1933) suggested that bilingualism resulted from the addition of a perfectly learned foreign language to one’s own, undiminished native tongue.
 The researcher want to say that a person have a good control about her or his mother language and he or she have to learn the foreign language that it must be very thorough spoken.
 This is the way of being bilingualism according to Bloomfield.

 Weinrich (1953) simply defined bilingualism as the alternative use of two languages.